RedHatSatellite/satellite-support/tuning-profiles/README.md

 Tuning settings for Satellite 6 with 32, 64 and 128G of RAM.
 If you have less than 32G RAM the default settings for Satellite 6 are appropriate.

-These tuning files can be applied to Satellite 6.4 and later.
+**NOTE: These tuning files can be applied to Satellite 6.4 and later.**

 Instructions for use: